 Winner 2014 with 'The Desperation Game'

 Sandra Ireland was born in England, but lived for many years in the Irish Republic before settling in her grandmother’s house on Scotland’s east coast.
-She is the author of Beneath the Skin, a psychological thriller published by Polygon, which has just been shortlisted for a Saltire Society First Novel Award.
-Her second novel, Bone Deep, a modern Gothic tale with a mythical twist, will be out in April, 2018.
+She is the critically acclaimed author of The Unmaking of Ellie Rook which was long-listed for the Guardian’s ‘Not the Booker Award’ and Beneath the Skin, a psychological thriller published by Polygon, which has just been shortlisted for a Saltire Society First Novel Award.
+Her second novel, Bone Deep, is a modern Gothic tale with a mythical twist.
 Her poetry, often inspired by the seascapes where she lives, has been widely published in anthologies, including Seagate III (Dundee), and Furies (For Book’s Sake).
 She is the 2017 winner of the Dorothy Dunbar Trophy for Poetry, awarded by the Scottish Association of Writers.
 Sandra is Secretary of Angus Writers’ Circle and part of the Chasing Time Team, which runs writing retreats in a gloriously gothic setting in Angus.

 ‘Do you see men hanging around, waiting for better days?
 No you do not.
 Men move on very quickly and so must you.’
 Her eyes narrowed as she glared at me.
 I got a sense of the steeliness behind her head-girl likeability.
 ‘I have had a remarkable success rate with my system and there is no reason to think that it shouldn’t work for you.
 Some may think it’s a little…unorthodox, but…’ She shrugged.
 ‘It depends how desperate you are.’
 She fixed me with her eyes again and I knew it was a question.
 I nodded sadly…" The Desperation Game